-This interestingly-named service similar to Springpad is your one-stop shop for penning down notes and storing them safely online.
-It enables you to organize research projects, to-do lists, audio clips, PDF files, web links, drawings, movies, video clips and images all in one place.
-With this program sitting in your computer, you’re never too far from your bright ideas and a whole lot of extra trimmings that can be added to these thoughts.
+This interestingly-named service similar to Springpad is your one-stop-shop for penning down notes and storing them safely online.
+It enables you to organize research projects, to-do lists, audio clips, PDF files, weblinks, drawings, movies, video clips and images all in one place.
+With this program sitting on your computer, you’re never too far from your bright ideas and a whole lot of extra trimmings that can be added to these thoughts.

 Additionally, you can form a collage of pictures or endow your pages with extra notes and shapes.
 Highly customizable in nature, you’ll be able to alter the layout of the software by changing the font, text and background color.
 This delight is fashioned to please Mac users who are looking for a solution similar to the one in question.

 5 – OneNote:

 The next inclusion in our array emerges from the house of Microsoft.
 This particular gem can accommodate both handwritten as well as typed notes along with web pages, links, videos, sketches, photos and much more.
 You can even decorate your notes with additional bits of information that come in different forms like documents, spreadsheets, and charts.
 And with the presence of the Inking feature, you’ll be able to write, draw and edit stiff with a mouse, stylus or even your finger.